 - identify good practice in local authority regulation and disseminate this to the local government sector

-In fulfilling its purpose and responsibilities, RRG may;
+In fulfilling its purpose and responsibilities, RBRG may:

 - recommend to the Chief Executive that no more than three specialist advisors be co-opted to any sub- for one-off projects.

-In fulfilling its purpose and responsibilities, RRG must
+In fulfilling its purpose and responsibilities, RBRG must:

 Review of Terms of Reference

 - RBRG will review these Terms of Reference not less than once every three years.
 At this time it may make recommendations to the Chief Executive that it considers will ensure RBRG can effectively achieve its purpose.